 The fault is not in our stars, dear Brutus, But in ourselves, that we are underlings (Julius Caesar (Act I, sc. ii)

 There is a tide in the affairs of men, Which, taken at the flood, leads on to fortune… (ibid Act IV, sc. iii).

 In The Angel of Secrets, several characters believe that getting hold of the cosmological information in The Book of Raziel will open opportunities for them to seize power.
 It becomes a very dangerous game when individuals seek this kind of power for themselves, for their tribe, or for their nation, without due respect to the future of humanity as a whole.
 This wisdom is not to be owned by people who claim any kind of supremacy due to gender, race or intelligence.
-This will be the path of Lucifer, as depicted by Milton in Paradise Lost, whose hubris leads to hell.
+This will be the path of the satanic character named Lucifer, as depicted by Milton in Paradise Lost, whose hubris leads to hell.